-A pickup stopped on the highway in Riverview in the far right lane and was rear-ended by a Buick sedan.
+A Buick sedan rear-ended a pickup stopped on the highway in Riverview in the far right lane.
 A retired firefighter got out to help out, and a Toyota Camry hit both cars and the retired firefighter killing him instantly.
-One of the cars burst into flames because of the impact with the Camry.
+One vehicle in the multi-car crash burst into flames because of the impact with the Camry.
 The accident happened 4:30 a.m.
 Sunday, February 24, 2019, on I-75 near the U.S. 301 exit.

 Multi-Car Crashes and Secondary Crashes

 Some of the most dangerous crashes happen after a collision has already occurred.
-A person survives the first crash but is killed in a second crash by new arrivers that can’t slow down in time.
-Someone stops to help and is injured or killed by a secondary crash.
+A person survives the first crash.
+However, a second crash caused by new arrivers that can’t slow down in time kills the person.
+Someone stops to help people in the first crash.
+Then a secondary crash injures or kills them.

 The Federal Highway Association defines a secondary crash as “a crash occurring as a result of a previous crash.”
 The difference between a secondary crash and a typical multi-vehicle crash is that there is a connection between the crashes and there is typically time between the primary and secondary crash.